PRACTICE DIRECTION – APPLICATION FOR A WARRANT UNDER THE COMPETITION ACT 1998

 Self-incrimination

 If you fail to do so, you should gather together the items for which privilege is claimed.
-These items will not be examined or copied unless you reach an agreement with the named officer or the Commission officials that they may be examined or copied.
-If no agreement is reached on the day of the inspection, the named officer or the Commission officials will request that you make a copy of the items and place this in a sealed envelope or package in his or their presence.
-They will then discuss with you appropriate arrangements for the safe-keeping of these items pending resolution of the issue of privilege.
+These items will not be examined or copied unless you reach agreement with the named officer that they may be examined or copied.
+If no agreement is reached whilst the warrant is being executed, the named officer will request that you make a copy of the items and place this in a sealed envelope or package in the named officer’s presence.
+The named officer will then discuss with you the appropriate arrangements for the safe-keeping of these items pending resolution of the issue of privilege.
 For example, such arrangements may include a request that your legal adviser should give (or if no legal adviser is present, that you give), a written undertaking that the envelope or package will be retained safely and that its contents will not be concealed, removed, tampered with or destroyed until the issue of privilege is resolved.
-The European Commission may adopt a decision requiring the documents to be handed over.
-You can challenge this by bringing proceedings for review of that decision before the Court of First Instance of the European Communities.

 Listing of items